-Department of Planning and Development (DPD) is responsible for permitting and inspections of tree management activities on private property under SMC 25.11.
+Department of Planning and Development

+(DPD) is responsible for permitting and inspections of tree management activities on private property under SMC 25.11.
+This code section also outlines the designation and protection of exceptional trees on private property.

 Street Tree Management